pksadiq/multi-keyterm/README.md

 Install required dependencies.

 On Debian and derivatives (like Ubuntu):
-* `sudo apt install build-essential meson libgtk-3-dev xsltproc \
+* `sudo apt install build-essential meson libgtk-4-dev xsltproc \
   appstream-util docbook-xsl libvte-2.91-dev libinput-dev \
-  libxkbcommon-dev libudev-dev gettext appstream`
+  libxkbcommon-dev libudev-dev gettext appstream`libadwaita-1-dev

 On Fedora and derivatives:
 * `sudo dnf install @c-development @development-tools vte291-devel \
-  gettext-devel gtk3-devel meson desktop-file-utils libinput-devel \
+  gettext-devel gtk4-devel meson desktop-file-utils libinput-devel \
   libxkbcommon-devel systemd-devel docbook-style-xsl libxslt`

 `meson` is used as the build system.
 Run the following to build:
 * `meson build --prefix=/usr`
 * `cd build && ninja`
 * `sudo ninja install # To install`

 Here `build` is a non-existing directory name.
 You may use any name of your choice.